blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 Enter value for num1: 231
 old 2: A NUMBER(5):=&NUM1;
 new 2: A NUMBER(5):=231;
-THE NUMBER IS NOT ARMSRONG
+THE NUMBER IS NOT ARMSTRONG
 PL/SQL procedure successfully completed.
 ```